Hamas accepts ceasefire proposal of Egypt, Qatar

 A Hamas delegation will visit Cairo soon to discuss ceasefire agreement and the next step, a Hamas official told Reuters.

-Hamas agreed to the proposal meeting several demands including ceasefire, reconstruction, return of those displaced, and a prisoner swap deal.
+The group agreed to the proposal, meeting several demands including ceasefire, reconstruction, return of those displaced, and a prisoner swap deal.

+The ceasefire proposal is a three-phased agreement, with each phase consisting of 42 days, said Hamas' Deputy Gaza Chief.
+Egyptian mediators said they would guarantee that war would not resume in Gaza, he added.

 However, an Israeli official said that the truce Hamas said it agreed to was a "softened" version of an Egyptian proposal.
 This included "far-reaching" conclusions that Israel could not accept.